NeuralEnsemble/python-neo/doc/source/core.rst

         print(seg.block) # parent access

-On the diagram you can also see a magenta relationship.
+On the :ref:`neo_diagram` you can also see a magenta relationship.
 This is more tricky *many to many* relationship.
 This relationship is between :py:class:`RecordingChannel` and :py:class:`RecordingChannelGroup`.
 *Many to many* relationship means that :py:class:`RecordingChannelGroup` have a list *recordingchannels** that point to many :py:class:`RecordingChannel`, this is the intuitive and general case.
 But there also a